 Configure threshold limits for the monitors associated to a single device

 - Go to the device snapshot page.

-> - Under Monitors tab, click on the edit icon corresponding to the monitor for which you want to configure threshold limits.
+- Click Monitors > Performance Monitor > click on the edit icon corresponding to the monitor for which you want to configure threshold limits.
 Edit Monitor page opens.

-> - Ensure that the SNMP OID and the monitoring Interval are configured.
+- Ensure that the monitoring Interval is configured.

-> - Specify the unit for the monitored resource in terms of percentage, MB, KB etc (based on how the parameter is measured).
+- Specify the unit for the monitored resource in terms of percentage, MB, KB etc (based on how the parameter is measured).

 - Select the condition [>,=, <, or !=] for Warning Threshold, Trouble Threshold & Error Threshold, and enter the value.
 Alert is raised if the monitored value is greater than, equal to, not equal to, or lesser than (which ever is selected ) the threshold value.